- A four-line phone system is a type of multiline phone system that provides lines in groups of four.

 How does a four-line phone system work?

-A four-line phone system works in a similar way to a traditional one-line phone.
+A four-line phone system works similarly to a traditional one-line phone.
 Packets of voice data are sent over telephone network wires to recipients.
 All four lines run together on the same wire and receive the same calls, creating a system between the four phones.

-Four-line phone systems are created via an extension that enables three other phones to be attached to the line.
-This extension is usually cordless, which enables the second, third, and fourth phones to be placed away from the first phone, allowing employees in each four-line group to have phones at their desks rather than all together.
+Four-line phone systems are created through an extension that enables three other phones to be attached to the line.
+This extension is usually cordless, enabling the second, third, and fourth phones to be placed away from the first phone.
+This allows employees in each four-line group to have phones at their own desks rather than grouping them all together.

-How to know if your company needs a four-line phone system
+Does your company need a four-line phone system?

 Features to look for in a four-line phone system

-There are multiple key features you should look for when deciding on a four-line phone system.
-Some features may be included in your package, though more advanced features may need to be purchased as add-ons.
+You should look for multiple key features when deciding on a four-line phone system.
+Some features may be included in your package, though you may need to purchase more advanced features as add-ons.

-Do not disturb.
-Do not disturb sends all incoming calls directly to voicemail without the phone ringing.
-This feature can be helpful when you’re in important meetings or when you cannot answer the phone.
+- Do Not Disturb: Do Not Disturb sends all incoming calls directly to voicemail without the phone ringing.
+This feature can be helpful when you’re in important meetings or when you can’t answer the phone.

-Call transferring.
-This feature allows you to transfer calls either internally to someone else in your multiline system or to an external number like a sales or call center.
+- Call transfer: This feature lets you transfer calls either to someone else in your multiline system or to an external number (like a sales or call center).

-All page/intercom.
-Paging allows you to speak to all phones at once via the speakerphone, while the intercom feature lets you make announcements or inform other employees about a waiting call.
+- Paging and intercom: Paging allows you to speak to all phones at once via the speakerphone, while the intercom feature lets you make announcements or inform other employees of a waiting call.

-Mute and volume control.
-Mute and volume control allows you to mute, increase or decrease the volume of your speakerphone, phone audio or ringer.
+- Mute and volume control: Mute and volume control functions allow you to mute, increase, or decrease the volume of your speakerphone, phone audio, or ringer.

-Hold.
-Hold functionality varies per phone system, but some allow you to set customizable music to play while the caller is on hold.
+- Hold: Hold functionality varies by phone system, but some systems let you set custom music to play while the caller is on hold.

-Voice mail.
-This allows callers to leave you a message if you have missed their call.
+- Voicemail: This allows callers to leave you a message if you miss their call.

-Automated attendant.
-Auto attendant is an advanced feature that greets callers and provides them with an employee directory or information.
+- Automated attendant: An auto-attendant is an advanced feature that greets callers and provides them an employee directory or other information.

 Pros and cons of a four-line phone system